jbrukh/goavatar/README.md

     		Err         string `json:"err"`          // error text, if any }

+    	// InfoResponse sends back information about the device and server.
     	InfoResponse struct {
     		Id          string `json:"id"`           // echo of your correlation id MessageType string `json:"message_type"` // will be "info"